 “When I saw my dad shut down his private law firm to deploy to Iraq, that was a moment I will never forget.
 I knew then that [the] military would play a role in my life.
 If my dad was willing to shut down his private practice to deploy and serve his country, then I knew I needed to do my part as well.”

 According to the School Superintendents Association website, approximately 2 million military children have experienced a parental deployment since 2001.
 The impact on children and other family members can be difficult.

-Recognizing the need to support families, especially children, the military has developed numerous resources to support military children.
+Recognizing the need to support military families, especially military children, the Armed Forces have developed numerous resources to support military children.